JimmyMcBride/JimmyMcBride/README.md

 Experimenting with code is my jam, I'm all about playing around with new ways to build apps.

-Love to blog about all things related to React, GraphQL, Bash, Linux, and general experimentation with code.
+Love to blog about all things related to what I'm currently passionate about in the development world.

 <!-- --- -->